gdegidy/Datum/neopixels/ReadMe.md

 I am working on a long term project which tries to create the ultimate vibe in a dorm room.
 This was one of the first projects and NO!
 I'm not happy about just using a strip of lights but I treat it as a "base coat of paint" for the room.
 This is just a basic strip of 200 neopixels that alternates colors.
 Here's what I mean:
 #### ex 1:
-"Set the color to red", "Set the color to green" rgrgrgrg...
+"Set the color to red", "Set the color to green" \n rgrgrgrg...

 #### ex 2: